Justinschumann777/CS-255/README.md

 # CS-255
 Our client DriverPass desires a better working system for their website.
-The system that they desire should allow users to create an account, take practice tests, choose a package, sign up for online classes,

-And make an appointment for a driving lesson with an instructor.
+The system is intended to offer the better skills of driving students, hoping to pass the DMV driving test to get a license.
+The desire system should allow users to create an account, take practice tests, choose a package, sign up for online classes, and make an appointment for a driving lesson with an instructor.

 I really believe that I did well explaining what the system needs.
 I think I can explain functional requirements well, such as users creating accounts, choosing packages and making appointments.
 And nonfunctional